General Information

 Artist Diploma Auditions

 The first round of A.D. auditions will be heard by Yale School of Music faculty as part of the regular auditions for each area.
-After the first round, select candidates will be advanced to a final round of auditions, which will take place in New Haven on Saturday, February 24, 2024.
-The final round will be adjudicated by an external committee of jurors.
+After the first round, select candidates will be advanced to a final round of auditions, which will take place in New Haven on Saturday, February 22, 2025.
+The final round will be adjudicated by a separate committee of jurors.

 Brass